Cover of higher education & research in France, facts and figures

 l'état de l'Enseignement supérieur et de la recherche - résumé - Emmanuel Weisenburger

 Chaque année, depuis 10 ans, l'état de l'enseignement supérieur et de la recherche présente un état des lieux chiffré du système français, de ses évolutions, des moyens qu'il met en œuvre et de ses résultats.
 Chaque fois que les données le permettent, une mise en perspective internationale est réalisée.
 Pour chaque thème abordé - 49 au total dans cette 10e édition - une double page est proposée, présentant une synthèse des principales données disponibles et plusieurs graphiques et tableaux illustratifs.
 L’essentiel des données est issu de sources exploitées par le service statistique ministériel en charge de l’enseignement supérieur et de la recherche (la sous-direction des systèmes d’information et des études statistiques, SIES).
 Ce document s’appuie aussi largement sur d’autres sources émanant du MENESR (DEPP, DGESIP, DGRI, DGRH notamment) ou d’autres organismes, en particulier de l'Insee, de l'OCDE, du Céreq, de l'OST du HCERES et de l'OVE.
-[Consulter cette page en français]
+[Consult the following page in french]

 Quick access